CTU-IIG/carla-simulator.nix/README.md

 - `nix run github:CTU-IIG/carla-simulator.nix#carla-bin-0_9_14`
 - `nix profile install github:CTU-IIG/carla-simulator.nix#scenic-0_9_14`

+If CARLA doesn't fails to display anything using the command above, you may need override flake's `nixpkgs` input to use the same glibc version as your system (this is for compatibility with your system's `libvulkan` etc.).
+For example:

+    nix run --override-input nixpkgs nixpkgs/nixos-23.11 .#carla-bin-0_9_14

+On non-NixOS systems, you may also need to use [NixGL][].

 ## TODO

 We wanted to build Carla and Unreal Engine from source via Nix.